Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 The Long Game

-And if you’re also looking for the right fit in this crazy job market, at least we can build cool stuff while we search.
+And if you’re also looking for the right fit in this chaotic job market, at least we can build interesting things while we search.
+That’s worth something in itself.